Microstock Diaries

 So What Happened with the Original Review?

 PhotoKeywords creator, Ivan Maslov, created this tool without consulting the agencies from where it gets its data.
-In my experience, agencies are very approachable and responsive regarding tools and use of their websites, so a quick email to discuss his plans would have ensured a smoother launch.
+In my experience, agencies are very approachable and responsive regarding tools which use the data from their websites, so a quick email to discuss his plans would have ensured a smoother launch.

 I emailed Ivan, with whom I’d had an email conversation prior to publishing my review, requesting a response to these issues.
 I still haven’t received any response.